Parti Gerakan Rakyat Malaysia: 2008–2017

 In 2008, Lim Keng Yaik retired from politics after relinquishing the post of party president in 2007.
-Koh Tsu Koon took over as acting president in 2007, and won the post of President uncontested in the 2008 party elections.
+Koh Tsu Koon took over as acting president in 2007, and won the presidency uncontested in the 2008 party elections.

 In the 2008 general election, the party suffered its worst electoral defeat.
 The party retained only two parliament seats, compared to the 10 seats it had before the election.
 As a result, the party lost its only cabinet post in the ensuing cabinet shuffle.
 In addition, Gerakan also lost power in Penang after governing the state for almost 39 years.
 Soon after the defeat, a number of prominent members, such as Tan Kee Kwong and Lee Kah Choon, went over to the opposition coalition Pakatan Rakyat to take up posts with Opposition-led state governments in Penang and Selangor.

 After the dismal performance in the 12th general election, Gerakan launched a party rejuvenation campaign in conjunction with the party's 40th anniversary celebrations on 25 May 2008 in its bid to rebound in mainstream politics and to regain people's confidence.
 It outlined three main thrusts, namely to voice Gerakan's ideology, policy position and advocate Malaysian solutions for various major issues, to rebuild, rebrand and re-empower the party at all levels, and to regain people's confidence.
 The party also launched a new slogan, "Forward Together with One Heart" (Satu Hati Gerak Bersama), and set out its area of concerns and strategies.

 In the 2013 general election, the party failed to improve its position and losing one its two remaining parliamentary seats.
 Later in the year, Mah Siew Keong took over as president after beating Penang Gerakan chairman Teng Chang Yeow for the post.
 In 2016, for the first time in history, the President of BN did not attend the annual general meeting of Gerakan and instead briefly appeared on video for 2 minutes.

 2018–present

-In the 2018 general election, Gerakan failed to win any seat and therefore had no representation in the parliament for the first time.
+In the 2018 general election, Gerakan failed to win any seat and therefore had no representation in Parliament for the first time.
 On 23 June 2018, the party unanimously decided to leave BN in the aftermath of the election.
 Following the party's departure from Barisan Nasional, the party contested in the 2019 Tanjung Piai by-election, which it lost.
 It joined the Perikatan Nasional coalition in February 2021.
-The party hold a more liberal and progressive value since leaving BN.

 Gerakan contested the 2022 Malaysian general election as part of the Perikatan Nasional coalition.
 However, it again failed to win any seat in the parliamentary or state elections.
+However, the party won a seat in the 2023 Kedah state election, which is the party's first electoral victory since the 2014 Telok Intan by-election.